kevin-crook-ucb/ucb_mids_w205_repo/breakouts/week_02/breakout_instructions_02.md

 Can you think of other examples of widely held beliefs based on anecdotal evidence that turned out not to be true when people actually crunched the data?

+## Breakout 2 - Proposing a systematic review of a company's widely held beliefs

+Note: it is recommended that you do breakout 1 before this one.

+We have seen that widely held beliefs based on anecdotal evidence often turn out not to be true after all.

 There is a silver lining to this.
 The case of someone gives you a lemon, make a lemonade.
 This can be a great opportunity for a data scientist.

 Suppose you are working as a data scientist at a company.
 One project you might propose is to make a comprehensive list of all the widely heald business facts at your company.
 Try to sort them from the most impactful first.
 Work down the list starting with most impactful.
 For each one, ask "how do we know this is true?"
 Then see if the actual data confirms or denies.
 If the data denies the assumed fact, then examine AI models, ML models, DL models, etc. that need to be changed.
 Then examine any changes to business processes that you might propose to take advantage of the new found knowledge.